 - ER/PR negative or positive

 HER2 (human epidermal growth factor receptor 2) is a gene that can play a role in the development of breast cancer.
-Your pathology report should include information about HER2 status, which tells you whether or not HER2 is playing a role in the cancer.
+Your pathology report should include information about HER2 status, which tells you whether or not HER2 is playing a role in cancer.
 Normally, HER2 receptors help control how a healthy breast cell grows, divides, and repairs itself.
-But in about 25% of breast cancers, the HER2 gene does not work correctly and contributes to the cancer growing in an uncontrolled manner.
+But in about 25% of breast cancers, the HER2 gene does not work correctly and contributes to cancer growing in an uncontrolled manner.
 Breast cancers with HER2 gene amplification or HER2 protein overexpression are called HER2-positive on the pathology report.
 HER2-positive breast cancers tend to grow faster and are more likely to spread and come back.
-Her2 is important in additional treatment of breast cancer since trastuzumab (Herceptin) works by blocking the faulty HER2 receptor, blocking the signals that tell the abnormal cell to keep growing.
+Her2 is important in the additional treatment of breast cancer since trastuzumab (Herceptin) works by blocking the faulty HER2 receptor, blocking the signals that tell the abnormal cell to keep growing.

 Normal cells exhibit a normal cell cycle that involves dividing and then resting so that there is not constant growth.
 Abnormal cancerous cells constantly divide and replicate and do not stop doing so which makes them cancers or ZOMBIE cells.
 Therefore if there was some way to see how many of the cells were rapidly dividing, we could see how aggressive the cancer is.
 Ki-67 is a normal protein that is seen when a cell is dividing.
 A test can look at how many of the cells are actually replicating which is quantitated with a percentage.
 A higher Ki-67 means that more of the cells are growing and dividing whereas a lower percentage means the vice versa.
-A higher Ki-67 therefore predicts a more aggressive faster growing cancer.
+A higher Ki-67, therefore, predicts a more aggressive faster-growing cancer.